 So, when do you have a case for legal action against a gym?
 And how do you know what you’re entitled to?
 Here’s what you need to know.

 What do I do if I’ve been injured at the gym?

-But, it is your responsibility to know your limits and to use equipment correctly.
+But, it is your responsibility to know your physical limits and to use equipment correctly.
 For example, if you’ve used a weights machine incorrectly or tried to lift a heavier load than you can handle, you’ll be unable to claim compensation for your gym injury.